jnozzi/cocoadev.com/markdown/InstanceObject.md

-A single instance of General/AnObject.
-An General/InstanceObject is commonly created by sending alloc and init messages to a dynamically or statically typed object pointer, or by calling a General/ClassMethod which handles creation of objects.
+A single instance of AnObject.
+An InstanceObject is commonly created by sending alloc and init messages to a dynamically or statically typed object pointer, or by calling a ClassMethod which handles creation of objects.

 Where a class *defines* an object's capabilities, an *instance* is an actual living, breathing object of that class that is capable of performing the capabilities laid out by the class.

 A typical way to create an object is like this:

-Object* myObject = General/Object alloc] init];
+Object* myObject = Object alloc] init];

 Notice that first an "alloc" message is sent to the Object class (NOT an object of the Object class, but the class itself.)
 This is known as a [[ClassMethod.  alloc reserves memory for the object, but does not initialize it.